 Insomnia affects roughly one in three people, while most adults struggle to get a full eight hours every night.

-The reason for our restless nights could be the foods and drinks we're having just before we go to bed, according to a sleep expert.
+According to a sleep expert, the reason for restless nights could be the food and drink we consume just before we go to bed, reports the Daily Mail.

-Sammy Margo, author of The Good Sleep Guide, has revealed the five surprising foods we should always snack on before we try to fall asleep.
+Sammy Margo, author of The Good Sleep Guide, has revealed the five surprising foods we should snack on before bedtime - and the ones we should never eat if we're hoping to get some shut eye.

 Bananas are rich in magnesium, a muscle relaxant, as well as sleep-promoting hormones serotonin and melatonin.